 During the lease term in Dumfries

-During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Dumfries, the tenant must allow us to access the rental property.
-Some valid reasons to come into rental property are to:
+During lease, the rental belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Dumfries, the tenant must allow us to access the rental home.
+Some justifiable reasons to access rental home are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental property.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Dumfries.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free reference for property owners in Dumfries
+a handy reference for property owners in Dumfries

-- Before you rent out your investment in Dumfries
+- Before you put a renter in your rental property in Dumfries

 - Collections and evictions